 Cutlery and Silverware Do’s and Don’ts

-Don’t be intimidated because you don’t have a 20 piece place setting of silverware.
+Don’t be intimidated because you don’t have a 20-piece place setting of silverware.
 You can mix and match here as well.

 Collecting vintage silverware allows me to mix and match my cutlery and make the table more interesting.

-Placement
+Silverware Placement

 Although you will see forks and knives placed on the plates, beside the plates, or inside a napkin, some feel you should follow these rules.

-I don’t follow the rules necessarily and you will see placement all over the place.
-Check out this table setting from a well know national retailer.
+I don’t follow the rules necessarily, and you will see placement everywhere.
+Check out this table setting from a well-known national retailer.
 It looks beautiful but doesn’t follow the rules.

 Additional Options

-These cutlery pouches from Cutlery Couture, work perfectly with the bees on the dinner plates.
+These cutlery pouches from Cutlery Couture work perfectly with the bees on the dinner plates.

 These DIY Patriotic Napkins with cutlery pockets can be customized for any occasion.
 See the tutorial here.